-WEST PALM BEACH, Fla.
-(March 25, 2019) - The American Red Cross South Florida Region asks everyone to #help1family on Red Cross Giving Day—Wednesday, March 27.
+Los Angeles, March 27, 2019 — The American Red Cross Los Angeles Region asks everyone to #help1family on Red Cross Giving Day—Wednesday, March 27.

-“Every eight minutes, the American Red Cross meets a family affected by a home fire or other disaster,” said Joanne Nowlin, chief executive officer of the South Florida Region.
+“Every eight minutes, the American Red Cross meets a family affected by a home fire or other disaster,” said Jarrett Barrios, CEO at American Red Cross Los Angeles Region.
 “Sadly, these crises can strip families of the roof over their heads, their clothes and their most cherished possessions.
 You can help in those first devastating hours by donating on Red Cross Giving Day—March 27—at redcross.org/givingday.”

 EVERY 8 MINUTES DONATIONS HELP FAMILIES Last year, Red Cross disaster workers—90 percent volunteers—helped millions of people during a second consecutive year of record wildfires, hurricanes, tragic shootings and other large crises—all while responding day and night to home fires in communities across the country.

-#HELP1FAMILY ON MARCH 27 You can provide hope to families throughout the South Florida Region by donating on Red Cross Giving Day, a 24-hour fundraising campaign to help 25,000 families affected by home fires or other disasters nationwide.
-Visit redcross.org/givingday to provide urgent relief, like food, shelter and other essentials, for families who need it most.
+#HELP1FAMILY ON MARCH 27 You can provide hope to people like Karen Smith by donating on Red Cross Giving Day, a 24-hour fundraising campaign.
+Our goal is to help 25,000 families affected by home fires or other disasters, and we need your support.
+Visit redcross.org/givingday to provide urgent relief, like food, shelter and other essentials for families who need it most.
 You can also give by texting REDCROSS to 90999 to give $10, or by saying ‘Alexa, make a donation to Red Cross Giving Day’ on your Alexa-enabled device.

 - Support a family in urgent need for one day: A gift of $88.50 can provide a family of three with a day’s worth of food, including breakfast, lunch and dinner, plus blankets and other essentials in the aftermath of a disaster.